Otto of Vermandois

-Otto (or Eudes) of Vermandois (29 August 979 - 25 May 1045), Count of Vermandois, was the son of Herbert III, Count of Vermandois and Ermengarde of Bar-sur-Seine.
-He succeeded his brother, Adalbert II as count of Vermandois in 1015.
+Otto (or Eudes) of Vermandois (29 August 979 - 25 May 1045), Count of Vermandois, was the son of Herbert III, Count of Vermandois and Hermengarde of Bar-sur-Seine.
 Otto donated property to Notre-Dame de Homblières by charter.
+He acceded to the county after the death of his older brother, Adalbert II, Count of Vermandois, in 1015.

 Family and children

 He married Pavia (or Patia) (b.
 990).
 Their children were: